Home » Locations » Ignition Interlock Device Provider in California

 Information on laws, installation locations, and recovering your license after a California DUI

-In California there are two types of consequences for DUI:
+There are two types of consequences for a DUI in California:

-Administrative Per Se Laws: When an individual is stopped or arrested the officer takes the person’s license and issues a temporary 30 day driving permit.
+Administrative Per Se: When an individual is stopped or arrested the officer takes your license and issues a temporary 30-day driving permit.
 This license action is separate from any criminal charges you face related to your DUI arrest.
-You can continue to drive in California after a DUI arrest by installing an ignition interlock in your vehicle.
+You can continue to drive in California and avoid suspension after a DUI arrest if you install an ignition interlock device in your vehicle.

-Effective January 1, 2019 California DUI law changed.
+Effective January 1, 2019, California DUI law changed.
 All repeat DUI offenders and all injury-involved DUI offenders are required to install an ignition interlock.
-First time DUI offenders will receive a 30 day temporary license after arrest.
+First time DUI offenders will receive a 30-day temporary license after an arrest.
 To keep driving beyond the 30 days, install an ignition interlock as soon as possible.